A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

 Domain adaptation techniques learn to anticipate domain shifts by simultaneously training on \(D_S\) and \(D_T\); however, target domain data may not be available during training.
 Test-time adaptation techniques seek to overcome this limitation.

-\begin{definition}\textbf{(Test-time Adaptation~\cite{sun2020test})} Given a source domain \(D_S\) and a learning task \(L_S\), as well as a target domain \(D_T\) and learning task \(L_T\), \emph{test-time adaptation} aims to improve the learning of a target predictive function \(f_T(x)\) based on an existing predictive function \(f_S(x)\), where \(D_S \neq D_T\). \end{definition}
+\begin{definition*}\textbf{(Test-time Adaptation)} Given a source domain \(D_S\) and a learning task \(L_S\), as well as a target domain \(D_T\) and learning task \(L_T\), \emph{test-time adaptation} aims to improve the learning of a target predictive function \(f_T(x)\) based on an existing predictive function \(f_S(x)\), where \(D_S \neq D_T\) \citep{sun2020test}. \end{definition*}

 Test-time adaptation techniques seek to overcome domain shifts by separating the training process into two distinct phases: (1) training on \(D_S\) data, and (2) updating that model with \(D_T\) data.
-This separation enables the resulting model to adapt at test-time by allowing for the continuous updating of model parameters, as shown in Figure \ref{fig:dist_shift}~\cite{sun2020test}.
+This separation enables the resulting model to adapt at test-time by allowing for the continuous updating of model parameters, as shown in Figure \ref{fig:dist_shift} \citep{sun2020test}.

-Prior work applied test-time adaptation techniques to egocentric task recognition~\cite{plananamente2022test} and adaptive policy optimization for assistive robots~\cite{he2023learning}.
+Prior work applied test-time adaptation techniques to egocentric task recognition \citep{plananamente2022test} and adaptive policy optimization for assistive robots \citep{he2023learning}.
 However, test-time adaptation techniques have not been widely applied to HRI application domains.
 Nevertheless, these techniques hold promise because they overcome the limitation of training on source and target domain data simultaneously.
 These techniques can be categorized into as either self-supervised, or entropy-based.
+Enumerating the algorithmic details for each of these techniques will highlight how they may be used in future human workload estimation algorithms.